Kirtland Egyptian papers: Notebooks of copied Egyptian characters

-Copies of Egyptian Characters
+Copies of Egyptian characters

-Egyptian Alphabet Documents
+Egyptian alphabet documents

-The three Egyptian Alphabet documents created by Joseph Smith and his associates are an attempt to systematize the Egyptian language.
+The three Egyptian alphabet documents created by Joseph Smith and his associates are an attempt to systematize the Egyptian language.
 Much like a dictionary, there are columns with the character, pronunciation and the definition of the character.
 The documents are incomplete, with many of the characters lacking definitions.

 Some of the characters do not come from the Papyri, but from what Joseph Smith told William W. Phelps were Adamic language characters.

-Grammar and Alphabet of the Egyptian Language
+Grammar and alphabet of the Egyptian language

 Authorship controversy

 Egyptologist I. E. S. Edwards stated that the Egyptian Alphabet and Grammar was "largely a piece of imagination and lacking in any kind of scientific value."
 Hugh Nibley commented that the Grammar was "of no practical value whatever."

 In 1968, Jay Todd suggested that the Grammar may have been reverse-engineered from an inspired Book of Abraham translation.
 In 1971, Hugh Nibley expanded on Todd's argument, explaining that the Alphabet and Grammar materials were largely an uninspired production of Joseph Smith's scribes, who had turned against him and were working independently of him at the time.
 This view is also accepted by John Gee.
 Samuel M. Brown has argued for a slightly more nuanced version of this view, attributing to W. W. Phelps a "major" role in authoring the Alphabet and Grammar, while at the same time conceding that the project was carried on under Smith's direction.
 Brown asserts that it is "unlikely, though not impossible, that the Grammar was actively used in producing the Book of Abraham."

 In 1970, Richard P. Howard proposed the opposite view: that the Alphabet and Grammar was the modus operandi of the Book of Abraham's translation.
 Edward H. Ashment has also adopted this view, arguing against Nibley that the scribes of the KEP were all loyal to and in good standing with Joseph Smith at the time the manuscripts were produced.
 More recently, Christopher C. Smith has argued at some length that Joseph Smith was the primary author of the Alphabet and Grammar documents, and that those documents served as the source or modus operandi for the translation of at least the first three verses of the Book of Abraham.
-According to Smith, "This undoubtedly accounts for the choppiness and redundancy of these three verses, which stylistically are very different from the remainder of the Book of Abraham.
+According to Christopher, "This undoubtedly accounts for the choppiness and redundancy of these three verses, which stylistically are very different from the remainder of the Book of Abraham.
 Verse 3, for example, reads as though it has been cobbled together from a series of dictionary entries."